2024-09-06

 Noel and I made up the Bob Crabtree Society, open to people who knew where that comment was and what it did.

-When I graduated in 1965, I was offered a full-time position on the MIT sponsored research staff, working for the MIT Political Science Depty for Prof. Pool.
+When I graduated in 1965, I was offered a full-time position on the MIT sponsored research staff, working for the MIT Political Science Dept for Prof. Pool.
 My stating salary was $550/month, working at Tech Square with Noel and a few other Political Science programmers.
 We wrote code in MAD and FAP.

 (I also wrote a few data analysis programs for the Comp Center's IBM 1401, which was used to create input and print output tapes for the 7094.
 It sat idle a lot, and using the machine was free, so we ran basic analyses on the 1401 for our users before they submitted batch crosstabs jobs.)